-Richard Otto Dulaney, born in Fannin County in 1882 as one of ten children of Thomas Jefferson Dulaney and Sarilda Slaughter, accomplished much in his life.
+Richard Otto Dulaney accomplished much in his life.
 He sold real estate.
 He held public office.
 He owned oil wells.
 He owned a uranium mine.
 He invented drilling and mining equipment.
-He built one of the handsomest houses on a street of handsome houses.
+He built one of the handsomest houses on a street lined with handsome houses.
 But perhaps his greatest legacy is Fort Worth’s Sinclair Building (1930) on Main Street and, nearby on West 5th Street at Throckmorton, the Petroleum Building (1927).

 Both buildings were designed and built when Fort Worth was flush with oil money and when art deco style was popular in architecture.
 The Petroleum Building (above) was designed by Wyatt Hedrick.
 It has some art deco elements, but they are not nearly as prominent as those of Wiley Clarkson’s eyeful tower: the Sinclair Building.

-The architect was Raphael E. Nicholais, a native of Italy who had been a student of the Society of Beaux-Arts Architects and worked in Fort Worth during the early 1920s.
+The architect of the Dulaney house was Raphael E. Nicholais, a native of Italy who had been a student of the Society of Beaux-Arts Architects and worked in Fort Worth during the early 1920s.
 The house was built by Harry B. Friedman, who also built Dulaney’s Sinclair Building.
 The article says the cost of the house was expected to surpass $100,000 ($1.4 million today).

 In 1949 Dulaney acquired controlling interest in a mine in Colorado that produced 60 percent of the uranium mined in the United States.